GregoryShen/03-PerformanceTest/JMeter/04 JMeter官网.md

 Why not Perl or C?

 Well, Perl might be a very good choice except that the Benchmark package seems to give fairly fuzzy results.
-Also, simulating multiple users with Perl is a tricky proposition (multiple connections can be simualted by forking many processes from a shell script, but these will not be threads, they will be processes).
+Also, simulating multiple users with Perl is a tricky proposition (multiple connections can be simulated by forking many processes from a shell script, but these will not be threads, they will be processes).
 However, the Perl community is very large.
 If you find that someone has already written something that seems useful, this could be a very good solution.

 C, of course, is a very good choice(check out the Apache ab tool).
 But be prepared to write all of the custom networking, threading, and state management code that you will need to benchmark you application.

-Java gives you (for free) the custom networking, theading, and state management code that you will need to benchmark your application.
+Java gives you (for free) the custom networking, threading, and state management code that you will need to benchmark your application.
 Java is aware of HTTP, FTP, and HTTPS - as well as RMI, IIOP, and JDBC (not to mention cookies, URL-encoding, and URL-rewriting).
 In addition Java gives you automatic garbage-collection, and byte-code level security.